Standish Neighbourhood Plan – Final Draft Plan

 You can read the Consultation Statement here

-Standish Voice has prepared a comprehensive Evidence Base, which includes maps, to back up the policies contained in the Neighbourhood Plan.
-The Evidence Base will be updated if necessary.
-You can read the Evidence Base here
+Standish Voice has prepared a comprehensive Evidence Base, which includes maps and appendices, linked to the policies in the Neighbourhood Plan.
+You can read the Evidence Base here.
+You can also read its appendices.
+Appendix A and B can be read here.
+The other appendices can be read here.

 Also, Standish Voice commissioned externally prepared reports – written by national consultancy Aecom – to help in the formulation of the original draft plan.
-You can read these reports below:
+These are in the Evidence Base’s Appendix B but you can also read these reports below:

 - Technical Facilitation – Housing Evidence And Policy was a study to find the reasons behind the high housing growth in Standish.
 Read the report here.